THE CEMETERY PHOTOS

 The Colin Arkwright years

-Little is known of the business arrangements between Tony Walsh who was named as the purchaser of the cemetery and Colin Arkwright who is believed to have had many years experience in the funeral business prior to the sale.
+Little is known of the business arrangements between Tony Walsh who was named as the purchaser of the cemetery and his brother-in-law, Colin Arkwright, who is believed to have had many years experience in the funeral business prior to the sale.
 However, the two men appeared to have jointly managed the cemetery up until 2002/3 when Colin seems to have taken over responsibility and ownership.
-During the early part of their ownership, the gravestones belonging to the former patients and staff of the hospital had been removed, apparently without consultation with relatives.
+During the early part of their ownership, all the gravestones belonging to the former patients and staff of the hospital had been removed, supposedly for health and safety reasons and apparently without consultation with relatives.

 Significant investment in time and money went into the project and as the photos below show, Colin was focusing on the appearance and maintenance of the site.
 Contrary to claims by subsequent owners, the neglect of the cemetery appears to have begun after 2004/5 when the cemetery was no longer in Colin's ownership.

-The vandalism which occurred in 2008 happened long after Colin had, for whatever reason abandoned the idea of his private cemetery business.
+The vandalism which occurred in 2008 happened long after Colin had, for whatever reason, abandoned the idea of his private cemetery business.
 The record of ownership at that time and thereafter shows a list of property and investment companies.
-It has not been possible to give exact dates for the transfer of ownership to the first of these companies, but we believe that Colin Arkwright and Tony Walsh had no involvement after 2004/5 and possibly earlier than that.
+It has not been possible to give exact dates for the transfer of ownership to the first of these companies, but we believe that Colin Arkwright and Tony Walsh had no involvement with the Calderstones cemetery after 2006/7 and possibly much earlier than that.

 This second of Gordon's photos looking west to east is part of a pair with the preceding picture giving a comprehensive view of the cemetery around 2003, during what would become known as its pristine period of maintenance.